celebrating 5 years of helping women achieve higher education dreams!

 First priority candidates are women who have the greatest emotional and financial challenges as they gain the work skills necessary to support themselves and/or their families.
 Our funds target women who are in desperate financial situations and need both an education and our funds to assist them in developing skills to elevate their future work opportunities.

-Support is available for residents of Dallas or Collin county who are full or part-time students attending or planning to attend educational programs at accredited institutions of higher learning.
+Support is available for residents of north Texas who are full or part-time students attending or planning to attend educational programs at accredited institutions of higher learning.
 Scholarships are awarded to assist with tuition, books and fees and generally range from $250 to $5,000.
 Scholarship funds are paid directly to the institution prior to the start of the course.
 The number of scholarships awarded per semester or term is dependent upon the number of sponsors and donations received.

 Please review the application steps below or use these buttons to begin your application now: